GReAT: A Graph Regularized Adversarial Training Method: Introduction

-Adversarial defense mechanisms can broadly be classified into two categories.
-The first category predominantly centers on pre-processing techniques tailored for DL models, to mitigate adversarial perturbations in the adversarial examples.
-Methods in this category include feature denoising,~\cite{xie2019feature}, Fourier filtering,~\cite{bafna2018thwarting}, and random resizing coupled with random padding,~\cite{xie2017mitigating}, among others.
-The second category targets modifications in the architecture of neural networks, including alterations in activation functions,~\cite{wang2018adversarial}, adaptations in learning processes like distillation,~\cite{papernot2016distillation}, the introduction of novel loss functions,~\cite{chen2019improving}, and adjustments in training procedures,~\cite{harnesing}.
+Adversarial defense mechanisms can broadly be classified into three categories.
+The first category predominantly centers on pre-processing techniques tailored for DL models to mitigate adversarial perturbations in the adversarial examples.
+Methods in this category include feature denoising~\cite{xie2019feature}, Fourier filtering~\cite{bafna2018thwarting} and random resizing coupled with random padding~\cite{xie2017mitigating} among others.
+The second category targets modifications in the architecture of neural networks, including alterations in activation functions~\cite{wang2018adversarial}, adaptations to learning processes such as distillation~\cite{papernot2016distillation}, the introduction of novel loss functions~\cite{chen2019improving} and adjustments in training procedures~\cite{harnesing}.
+The last category attempts to implement the combination of the first two categories.

+The authors of~\cite{benchmark_sota} introduce two adversarial training methods, topology aligning adversarial training (TAAT) and adversarial topology aligning (ATA), which leverage topology information to maintain consistency in the topological structure within the feature space of both natural and adversarial examples, and further introduce a Knowledge-Guided (KG) training scheme to ensure stability and efficiency in topology alignment.
+TRADES (tradeoff-inspired adversarial defense via surrogate-loss minimization) ~\cite{TRADES} focuses on decomposing the prediction error for adversarial examples into natural error and boundary error.
+The authors also introduce a differentiable upper bound using the theory of classification-calibrated loss, which serves as the foundation for their defense method, TRADES, designed to trade off adversarial robustness against accuracy.

+The authors of adversarial logit pairing (ALP)~\cite{ALP} introduce a technique called logit pairing, which encourages similarity between logits for pairs of examples, resulting in improved accuracy on adversarial examples compared to standard adversarial training~\cite{madry2019deep}.
+Triplet Loss Adversarial (TLA) training~\cite{TLA2019} introduces a metric learning approach to regularize the representation space under attack, resulting in increased robustness of classifiers against adversarial attacks.
+Adversarial Contrastive Learning (ACL)~\cite{ACL2020} enhances robustness-aware self-supervised pre-training by incorporating adversarial perturbations into a contrastive learning framework.
+This approach improves feature consistency under both data augmentations and adversarial perturbations, leading to models that are label-efficient and robust.